manuelbarbas/primodium/README.md

 The client is automatically deployed on Vercel from the main branch.
 The live instance is located at `testnet2.primodium.com/?worldAddress=<world_address>?chainid=caldera>` with the rpc settings to the Caldera testnet.

+To clean types/ and abis/ in the git diff, run `pnpm clean` in the top level directory.

 # Dev Systems

 - Functions in `DevSystem` expose direct table access.
 We can add abstractions as necessary.